gtDMMB/RNAStructViz/README.md

-# Welcome to the RNAStructViz wiki!
+# Welcome to the RNAStructViz install documentation!

 ## Application Description